open/close all folders

-- Yue from Cardcaptor Sakura As a being created from the moon (And the moon being able to only reflect power) he is in danger of ceasing to exist because Sakura is too young to generate enough magic to support his existence.
+- Yue from Cardcaptor Sakura.
+As a being created from the moon (which is only able to reflect power, not generate it) he is in danger of ceasing to exist because Sakura is too young to generate enough magic to support his existence.

 - In some way, this could be said of the majority of the Magic World's denizens in Mahou Sensei Negima!.

-- This also becomes a major weakness in Force where they are vulnerable to the Eclipse infectees and their dividers.
+- Living Programs are perhaps the most obvious example: sentient humanoid constructs created from magic by a powerful magical artifact, such as the Book of Darkness, which created the Wolkenritter in A's and their replacements, the Materials, in the PSP Alternate Continuity.
+In A's, the Wolkenritter disappear into light where drained of their mana, and their nature becomes a major weakness in Force where they are vulnerable to the Eclipse infectees and their dividers.
 Signum is in the hospital for months thanks to Cypha tearing her to shreds.

 - The mazoku in Slayers are primarily astral beings, so their physical manifestation is only a projection amounting to a fraction of their true power.
 Also, since the astral domain is ruled by Psychoactive Powers (being the domain of the mind/soul) this gives them the ability to be directly bolstered or harmed by emotions, and the Weaksauce Weakness that the harm to their ego caused by fully acknowledging more powerful beings could literally cause one to disappear in a Puff of Logic.